F0lak/dm_open_ref/ref/proc/locate.md

 This
-\"teleports\" the usr to a turf of the type /turf/Home.
+"teleports" the usr to a turf of the type /turf/Home.
 ### Example:

 ``` dm